aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step5_password_policy.png" alt="Lab 1 Part 1 Step 7 Cognito Password Policy"/></p>

-For our solution, we'll override a few of the default options.
+For our solution, we'll override a couple of the default options.

 First, let's turn off the **Require special character** option for our password policies.
 Also, select the **Only allow administrators to create users** option to limit who can create new users in the system.
-Finally, set the **Days to expire** for the password to **7** days.
 The figure above provides a snapshot of the user pool configuration screen with these options configured.

 Once you've completed this section, click the **Next step** button at the bottom of the page.

 **Step 8** – We're now at the MFA and verifications section.
 For Some SaaS providers, or even individual tenants, it could be valuable to enable MFA.
 For this solution, though, _**we'll leave it disabled**_.
+Don't change anything on this screen.

-This page also gives us the option to configure how verifications will be delivered.
+This page gives us the option to configure how verifications will be delivered.
 For this lab _**we'll leave the default settings**_.

 If you choose to enable phone number verification or MFA, Cognito would need an IAM role for permissions to send an SMS message to the user via Amazon SNS. **For this lab, just click the "Next step" button**.